 How To Overcome A Social Media Addiction

 Dr. O’Neill suggests treating a social media addiction like pathological gambling.
-Finding a therapist who utilizes cognitive-behavioral interventions such as dealing with urges, limiting access to social media, and problem solving/emotion management can be especially helpful.
+Finding an in-person or online therapist who utilizes cognitive-behavioral interventions such as dealing with urges, limiting access to social media, and problem solving/emotion management can be especially helpful.

 “Treatment tends to focus on two main goals,” Dr. O’Neill said.
 “Focus on the attainment of controlled internet use, and the reduction of psychosocial problems directly and indirectly related to the internet dependence.”